AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 For scalar types, a pattern can be either a static literal, a range, a subtype, or a hole, represented with the ``<>`` notation.
 We say that an expression matches a pattern if it is included in the set of values represented by the pattern, with the hole matching any values of the type.
-Patterns that lead to a similar treatment can be grouped together using the ``|`` connector.
 For example, we can write a match on a discrete type as follows:

 .. code-block:: ada